It’s hard waiting for your favourite TV show to return – especially with how long us Brits take between seasons!

 My Family and Other Animals, the first of conservationist Gerald Durrell’s three books about his nature-loving childhood in Corfu, was published in 1956.
 Durrell followed the book with Birds, Beasts and Relatives in 1969 and The Garden of the Gods in 1978.

-The Corfu Trilogy, as its known, has been loosely adapted by ITV as The Durrells in Corfu since 2016.
+The books have been loosely adapted by ITV as The Durrells in Corfu since 2016.

 ‘Outlander’ by Diana Gabaldon